cryptidtech/bs/crates/comrade/README.md

 Comrade is designed with a modular architecture that consists of:

 1. **Core API**: The main `Comrade` struct provides a simple interface for script execution
-2. **Reference Implementation**: The crate includes a reference implementation with default behaviors
+2. **Reference Implementation**: The crate includes a reference [runtime](./src/runtime) implementation with default behaviors
-3. **WASM Integration**: Support for WebAssembly components enables cross-platform compatibility
+3. **WASM Integration**: Support for WebAssembly [components](./src/runtime/layer/mod.rs) enables cross-language, composability possibilities

 By default, Comrade uses a direct implementation in Rust.
 But, it is possible to break up the build into modular wasm components and compose them together.
 This is being left as an area for future work when demand arises.

 ### Wasm Component Layer

-This reference implementation makes opinions about what dependencies to use and which wasm runtime to use to run the components, but it should be noted that it is possible to swap in your own runtime for both the component and the wasm runtime.
+This reference implementation makes opinions about what dependencies to use and which runtime to use to run the components, but it should be noted that it is possible to swap in your own runtime for both the component and the wasm runtime.

- But, for example, `wasm_component_layer` crate gives us an isomorphic way to load components in native or the browser directly from Rust.
+For example, `wasm_component_layer` crate gives us an isomorphic way to load components in native or the browser directly from Rust.
 We use a patch until [this dependency fix lands](https://github.com/DouglasDwyer/wasm_component_layer/pull/26).

 ## Related Crates